Sunday, 10 May 2020

 The duo were surprisingly dismissed in February 2018 after Twon went out of the FA Vase at the quarter final stage at home to Marske United, with Carl Davies taking over as player-manager.
 The team went on to finish as league runners-up once again.

-Bracknell Town FC will play in Isthmian League South Central Division in the 2018-19 season.
+Bracknell Town FC will play in the Southern League Premier Division South in the 2024-25 season.

 My visit